tideswrld/qbx_teleports/README.md

   - Ox_Target Integration

+  - Ox_Inventory item checks (configurable/toggleable)

+  - Notify player when they do not have the required item

   - Removed 'E' keypress interactions and replaced them with target-based sphere zones for teleport activation.

   - Allows players to interact with teleport locations by looking at them rather than stepping into a zone and pressing a key.